Gao Shun: Life

-During the year 198, Lü Bu was threatened by Cao Cao's vassal Liu Bei, who was forced to surrender earlier and was now constantly building up his forces, moreover Liu Bei also managed to capture gold and money that Lu Bu wanted to use to buy military horses therefore he sent Gao Shun along with Zhang Liao to attack Liu Bei at Peicheng, Liu Bei's main base.
+During the year 198, Lü Bu was threatened by Cao Cao's vassal Liu Bei, who was forced to surrender earlier and was now constantly building up his forces, moreover Liu Bei also managed to capture gold and money that Lü Bu wanted to use to buy military horses therefore he sent Gao Shun along with Zhang Liao to attack Liu Bei at Peicheng, Liu Bei's main base.
 Liu Bei's new ally, Cao Cao, then sent his trusted general Xiahou Dun to support him, but the allied forces were defeated by Gao Shun.
 In the end, Liu Bei had to leave Peicheng to take shelter under Cao Cao.
 In the winter of 198, Cao and Liu came back with a sizable army and attacked Lü's base.
 On 7 February 199, Lü's generals, Hou Cheng (侯成), Song Xian (宋憲) and Wei Xu, arrested Gao and Lü's key advisor, Chen Gong before surrendering to Cao with their troops.
 Lü surrendered soon after.
 Gao Shun, Lü Bu, Chen Gong and others were executed, and their heads were sent to Xuchang.